Never Stop Learning

 Presentation lengths vary, bar opens at 6:30pm.

 Admission: $20 Adults.
 Ages 21+ only.
-Admission includes 2 beverages of your choice (beer, wine or soda) and snacks.
+Admission includes 2 beverages of your choice (beer, wine or soda) and snacks (provided by The Cheese Ranch Deli).

 For the early part of January, the Colorado Railroad Museum does NOT offer Saturday Train Rides.
 The Museum Depot and Outdoor Railyard are open as usual Tuesday-Sunday, 9 a.m.-5 p.m.